Transactional emails: Everything you need to know

 2. Invoice

 Either as a green alternative to sending a printed version accompanying physical goods, or as confirmation of payment received for services, digital or intangible goods – sending users an invoice is a must.
-You can even set up reminder emails to alert customers that the payment deadline is approaching and communicate important details such as late payment fees.
+You can even set up reminder emails to alert customers that the payment deadline is approaching and communicate important information such as late payment fees.

 Example of invoice transactional email